 Drache (Experimental Aerial Assault Ship)

 The Drache sets itself apart as it's a flier.
-It's weak both offensively and defensively, and yet a skilled pilot is nearly invincible piloting it.
+It's weak both offensively and defensively, making it the most difficult to master.
+Though it can in turn prove to be the most effective ship of them all for highly skilled players.
 For attacks, the Drache has a radial-style, rapid-fire plasma gun that can shoot in all directions depending on which buttons on the controller the player holds down (reminiscent of games such as Robotron and Smash City), and its "close combat" attack makes the Drache fold up its wings and drop down like a falling spike, doing tons of damage to anything beneath.
 This dive-bomb attack also protects the Drache to a degree, though no pilot should ever rely on this mech being able to take hits.
 The Drache's aerial maneuverability allows it to dance around anything fired at it, though it can be almost useless in corridor fighting.

 The shots can bounce on the walls and the floor.